mickymacirl/CI-P3-FruitHM/README.md

 ### Color Bleed

-The main fuction user input color was bleeding into the instructions function logo-display, causing the logo to be yellow.
+The main function user input color was bleeding into the instructions function logo-display, causing the logo to be yellow.

 ![Color Bleed](./assets/readme/colorbleedrm.jpg)